gamblevore/speedie/Documentation/Objects.md

 + Functions that work on the class.
 + A parent in the class-hierarchy.

-The class's parent might just be "`object`" or it could subclass from something else, like "`RingTree`" or one of your own classes.
+The class's parent might just be "`object`" or it could subclass from something else, like "`list`" or one of your own classes.

 ## Reference Cycles?
 You might find yourself wondering: _"Well how do I make a tree, or a double-linked-list in Speedie, without suffering from ref-count-cycles?"_

-Its a good question, but the answer is usually... use `RingTree`.
-Its not always true, but its a good place to start. `RingTree` uses linked-lists internally... and describes a tree, while taking care of all the ref-counting issues.
+Its a good question, but the answer is usually... use `list`.
+Its not always true, but its a good place to start.

+`list` isnt just a normal list... its a tree-list!
+So it is very generally useful.

+`list` uses linked-lists internally... and describes a tree, while taking care of all the ref-counting issues.
 It just makes your life simple.

-`RingTree` is useful for trees in general, but also for linked-lists.
+`list` is useful for trees in general, but also for linked-lists.
 Otherwise, you'll have to clear the ref-cycles yourself, in order to free memory.

 ## Working With Classes